 11) Feed The Birds

 We saw people feeding all the birds alongside the bridge, so we couldn’t help ourselves!
-We headed to a mini-market and bought two loaves of bread and went down by the river.
+We headed to a mini-market and bought two bags of seeds and went down by the river.
 They do quickly surround you, but it is important not to get scared, they won’t bite or attack at all, they are just excited to be fed!
 Whether its ducks, pigeons or swans, they all love a good nibble!

 12) Go To The Castle And Have A Tour